ozand/docs_appender/.memory-bank/activeContext.md

 ## Current Focus

-* Maintaining code quality and ensuring all tests pass
+* Project completion and final verification
-* Keeping documentation up to date with recent changes
+* Ensuring all documentation is up to date
+* Confirming all functionality works correctly

 ## Recent Changes